-CUSIP is a registered trademark of The American Bankers Association.
+CUSIP is a registered trademark of American Bankers Association.
 CUSIP data in this Official Statement is provided by CUSIP Global Services, managed by Standard & Poor's Financial Services LLC on behalf of The American Bankers Association.
 CUSIP data herein is set forth for convenience of reference only.
-The Authority assumes no responsibility for the accuracy of such data.
+The Authority assumes no responsibility for the selection or uses of the CUSIP data or for the accuracy or correctness of such data.